Best Electric Scooters in Australia [2021 Guide]

 Electric scooters with wheel dimensions that are smaller than 8 inches in diameter are going to result in a horrific riding experience, particularly over long distances and over uneven terrain.

-Air-filled tyres are much smoother (when it comes to ride experience) compared to solid tyres, though you should invest in tyres that have a “puncture proof” fluid inside, which helps self repair your tyres while on the go.
+Air-filled tires are much smoother (when it comes to ride experience) compared to solid tires, though you should invest in tires that have a “puncture proof” fluid inside, which helps self-repair your tires while on the go.

 Lastly, you’ll want to invest in a suspension system that is intelligently designed and will not hinder the overall power or performance of your scooter.
 You don’t necessarily need a big suspension system, but you’ll want something that can cushion big blows and uneven surfaces.

 The overall speed, braking mechanism, and range of your new electric scooter will also play a big role in whether or not it is suitable for Australian conditions.

 As many laws stipulate that electric scooters must be used in the bicycle lanes, it’s imperative that your electric scooter has a minimum speed that would match the speed of a bike.
 This not only means you will avoid being in any commuter’s way, but you’ll also have enough speed to accelerate out of situations that require a quick response.
 We therefore recommend owning a scooter that can reach speeds of at least 24 km/h.

 With speed, comes the need to brake, so we recommend owning a scooter that has ABS braking, which will allow you to stop in a safe and timely manner.
 And with Australian cities being quite dispersed, you are better off investing in a scooter that has a range of around 30km to make sure you get where you need to go before you run out of power.

 Now that we have covered the basics, let’s dig a little deeper into four of the very best electric scooters money can buy here in Australia.

 Raine One Electric Scooter [Designed for Australian Conditions]